Tour of Tenerife & El Teide

 Day 5: Mascá and the mountains of Teno

-The northwestern peninsular of Tenerife is a national park boasting truly spectacular mountain scenery.
+The northwestern peninsula of Tenerife is a national park boasting truly spectacular mountain scenery.
 Your route today takes you into the heart of the Teno mountains, one of the three volcanic areas that form the island.

-Classic route: 59km with 1750m ascent [ride profile]
+Classic route: 62km with 1750m ascent [ride profile]

-Challenge route: 77km with 2150m ascent [ride profile]
+Challenge route: 76km with 2230m ascent [ride profile]

 Day 6: Sea to Summit Teide Challenge